we-three/vscode-markdown-toc/README.md

     * enable/disable anchoring
     * enable/disable numbering
     * increase/decrease title's level managed
-* Update anchoring to be based on something better than ``index in my list``...
-If you add another title at the top of your document, every titles will be updates.
 * Unit testing

 Fell free to submit issues or merge requests !